PerimeterX/perimeterx-php-sdk/README.md

 ```

 #### <a name="custom-block"></a> Custom Blocking Actions
-Setting a custom block handler customizes is done by setting 'custom_block_handler' with a user function named on the '$perimeterxConfig'.
+In order to customize the action performed on a valid block value, use the 'custom_block_handler' option, and provide a user-defined function.

-Custom handler should contain the action that is taken when a user visits with a high score.
-Common customizations are to present a reCAPTHA or custom branded block page.
+The custom handler would contain the action to be taken when a visitor receives a score higher than the 'blocking_score' value.
+Common customization options are presenting of a reCAPTCHA, or supplying a custom branded block page.

-**default:** return HTTP status code 403 and serve the Perimeterx block page.
+**Default block behaviour:** return an HTTP status code of 403 and serve the PerimeterX block page.

 ```php
 /**